 Pentalog opened its offshore delivery center in Hanoi in 2009.
 Since then, the location has turned out to be one of our most competitive software production locations, serving clients from France, the U.S., Canada, Singapore and Switzerland, to cite a few.

 When we started looking for an offshore location in Asia we were immediately attracted by the capital city’s tech diversity and startup potential.
 We saw Hanoi as the pioneer of innovation, where the preferential administrative procedures established by the government encourage business development and foreign investment.
 Equally attractive was the lower level of competition and the cost-effectiveness of establishing a business in Hanoi.

 But, what determined us to make the final call was the people’s loyalty.
 We have registered much lower turnover rates than our counterparts in Ho Chi Minh City.
-After over 8 years of operation in the capital city we can undoubtedly state that the people of Hanoi are steady, easy to work with and their level of both English and French is good.
+Celebrating 10 years of operation in the capital city we can undoubtedly state that the people of Hanoi are steady, easy to work with and their level of both English and French is good.
 Being a center of education focused mainly on technology, the capital city allowed us to access rapidly specific tech skills and recruit IT Engineers easier.
 All of these aspects have helped us build stable teams and long term collaborations.